polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/transactions/transactions-formats.md

 Other examples include the signed extensions used to calculate transaction priority.
 These are:

-- `CheckWeight` - sets the value for priority to 0 for all dispatch classes
+- [`CheckWeight`](https://paritytech.github.io/polkadot-sdk/master/frame_system/struct.CheckWeight.html){target=\_blank} - sets the value for priority to 0 for all dispatch classes
-- `ChargeTransactionPayment` - calculates the overall priority, modifying the priority value accordingly
+- [`ChargeTransactionPayment`](https://paritytech.github.io/polkadot-sdk/master/pallet_transaction_payment/struct.ChargeTransactionPayment.html){target=\_blank} - calculates the overall priority, modifying the priority value accordingly

 The priority depends on the dispatch class and the amount of tip-per-weight or tip-per-length (whatever is more limiting) the sender is willing to pay.
 Transactions without a tip use a minimal tip value of `1` for priority calculations to ensure that not all transactions have a priority of `0`.
 The consequence of this is that smaller transactions are preferred over larger ones.